subquery/documentation/docs/quickstart/quickstart_multichain/ibc-transfers.md

 :::

-Now, we have to indicate that we want to handle the same data from Cosmoshub, which data will be matched with Osmosis's smart contract data.
-The manifest file for Cosmoshub will have the following look:
+Now, we have to indicate that we want to handle the same data from Cosmos Hub, which data will be matched with Osmosis's smart contract data.
+The manifest file for Cosmos Hub will have the following look:

 ::: code-tabs